 The 2020 Geo-Political Risk Map

-Here, we present the Geo-Political risk ranking of the countries (and Puerto Rico) currently monitored by Supply Wisdom® as frequently used global sourcing destinations.
+Here, we present the Geo-Political risk ranking of the countries (and Puerto Rico) currently monitored by Supply Wisdom® as frequently used global sourcing and supply chain destinations.
 The Geo-Political risk scores used to compile the ranking in this report represent the latest risk levels as we entered into the first quarter of 2020.
 Explore how the 60 countries perform on Geo-Political Risk in the following map.

 Highest Risk: Kenya